BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - **Orders from Edoras** `PASSIVE`

-Lief may spend a Will point at the end of his Activation, as long as he is not Engaged in Combat, to pick one of the following orders that last until the end of the turn.
+Lief may spend a Will Point at the end of his Activation to use this ability, so long as he is not Engaged in Combat.
+If he does, pick one of the following orders; its effects will last until the end of the turn.
 Each order can only be chosen once per game.

-1. Friendly Rohan Hero models within 3" can declare a free [Heroic Combat].
+1. Friendly Rohan Hero models within 3" of Lief may declare a [Heroic Combat] for free.

-2. Friendly Rohan models within 3" gain the [Fearless] special rule.
+2. Friendly Rohan models within 3" of Lief gain the [Fearless] special rule.

-3. Friendly Rohan models with 3" do not suffer the -1 penalty To Hit when moving and shooting, and may re-roll failed To Hit rolls.
+3. Friendly Rohan models within 3" of Lief do not suffer the -1 penalty To Hit when moving and shooting and may re-roll failed To Hit Rolls when making shooting attacks.

-4. Friendly Rohan models that start their Activation within 3" of Lief gain [Woodland Creature] and [Mountain Dweller].
+4. Friendly Rohan models that start their Activation within 3" of Lief gain the [Woodland Creature] and [Mountain Dweller] special rules.

-5. Friendly Rohan models that start their Activation within 3" of Lief increase their Move value by 2".
+5. Friendly Rohan models that start their Activation within 3" of Lief increase their Move Value by 2".

 </div>